gaboperezb/dronocargo_react/README.md

 # Note

-This file contains a graphic I made of the UI, where I show how the app is divided into components, as well the Hierarchy.
+The following file contains a graphic I made of the user interface, where I show the hierarchy of the components.

 ```
-components-hierarchy.png
+components-hierarchy.pdf
 ```

 ## Run Dronocargo

-How tu run it:
+How tu run the exercise:

 ### `npm start`